From a Bookselling Website to an E-commerce Giant – The Amazon Story

 In July 1995, the company began service as an online bookstore.
 In June 2017, Amazon announced that it will take over Whole Foods Inc. in a deal of $13.7 billion dollars.
 The Whole Foods CEO described the deal as a ‘love at first sight’ (more like love at first site :p) Meanwhile, experts described this move as a way to challenge Walmart’s supremacy as a brick and mortar retailer.
 If there’s one thing we learn from this, it’s that this ecommerce giant doesn’t play around the bushes when it comes to business.

 Even though Amazon prides itself on being an ‘everything shop’, they never forget their roots.
-Many of their inventions and acquisitions are related to retail of books.
-The company took over Goodreads in 2013, shocking many writers declaring it as a “truly devastating act of vertical integration."
+Many of their inventions and acquisitions are related to the retail of books.
+The company took over Goodreads in 2013, shocking many writers declaring it as a “truly devastating act of vertical integration.”
 Many experts believe that Amazon follows a policy of “eliminating or absorbing competitors before they became a serious threat”.
 Goodreads revolutionized modern reading and how people discover books.
 And well, Amazon liked it, Amazon took it!

 Zappos is an online shoe and clothing retailer based in Las Vegas, Nevada.
 Amazon acquired Zappos in 2008 for $800 million.
 Hence, expanding it’s retailing business to untapped markets.